Feb 26, 2025

 What you pay depends on a wide variety of factors like your age, driving history, and where you live.
 Knowing what to expect and what to look out for can help you get the best deal for your particular situation.

-Where you live affects how much you’ll have to pay for your car insurance.
+Where you live affects how much you’ll have to pay for your auto insurance.
 In some cases, that could be a good thing.
 Here are some of the cheapest states for insurance rates per year for full coverage, according to Forbes

 • Idaho: $1,021